 Collection Methods.
-For our purpose, the most interesting facet of the studies is how they each collect their corpus.
+The most interesting facet of the studies for our purposes is how they collect their corpus.
 We observed three primary methods to collect SMS.
 The simplest approach is to simply transcribe messages from the mobile phone, by typing them into a web based submission form (Segerstad, 2002; How and Kan, 2005), into a word processing or other electronic document (Segerstad, 2002; Deumert and Oscar Masinyana, 2008; Tagg, 2009; Elizondo, 2011), or even the simple method of writing them down on paper (Kasesniemi and Rautiainen, 2002; Grinter and Eldridge, 2003; Thurlow and Brown, 2003; Deumert and Oscar Masinyana, 2008; Bodomo, 2010).
-Transcription can also happen later to facilitate collection speed - Lexander (2011) took photos of messages stored in participant's phone, for later transcription by researchers.
-A second method is to export or upload SMS messages via software.
+Transcription can also happen later to facilitate collection speed - Lexander (2011) took photos of messages stored on participant's phone, for later transcription by researchers.
+A second method by exporting or uploading SMS messages via software.
 The corpus collected by Jonsson et al. (2010) is such an example.
-They implemented a phone widget for providing location-based SMS trend service and collecting SMS messages as well, since messages will be uploaded to a server when using the service.
-Sotillo (2010) and Walkowska (2009) gathered messages by collecting SMS exported from contributors' mobile phone using software suites such as Treo Desktop (supporting PalmOS) and Microsoft's My Phone.
+They implemented a phone widget for providing location-based SMS trend service and collecting SMS messages as well, since messages will be uploaded to the server when using the service.
+Sotillo (2010) and Walkowska (2009) gathered messages by collecting SMS exported from contributors using mobile phone software suites such as Treo desktop and Microsoft's My Phone.
 The third class of methods is to have contributors forward messages to a collection number.
 Messages usually are forwarded to researcher's own mobile phone (Segerstad, 2002; Walkowska, 2009; Barasa, 2010), which may incur cost for the contributors.
 They are typically compensated for their cost, thus the large-scale collection can be costly.
 The studies done by (Fairon and Paumier, 2006; Dürscheid and Stark, 2011), were in collaboration with mobile phone operators, such that contributors could forward their messages to the operator-central number for free, further lowering the barrier for potential contributors.